CPS-IT/mailqueue/README.md

 with an extended queueable mail transport interface.
 In addition, it provides an improved version of TYPO3's `FileSpooler`.
-In order to make mails in the mail queue visible, the extension provides an (admin-only) backend module and a console command.
+In order to make mails in the mail queue visible, the extension provides an (admin-only) backend module and console commands to list and flush the mail queue.

 ## 🚀 Features

 * Extended interface for queueable mail transports
 * Improved queueable file transport with failure metadata
 * Backend module to list mails in queue
-* Console command to list mails in queue
+* Console command to list queue and flush mails
 * Compatible with TYPO3 11.5 LTS and 12.4 LTS

 ## 🔥 Installation